-Challenges
+GoGreen Multifamily Challenges

-Property owners in the affordable multifamily sector must navigate complex debt structures and arduous project development processes to complete energy efficiency upgrades.
-Prior to launching the IRBD promotion, staff had determined that the credit enhancement alone could not sufficiently reduce interest rates to make energy efficiency projects feasible for these types of properties; the experience of the promotion indicates that reducing the interest rate further still does not resolve all the challenges of these projects.
-Staff continue to maintain communications with Program partners to work towards facilitating projects.
+Property owners in the affordable multifamily sector must navigate complex debt structures and arduous project development processes to finance and complete energy efficiency upgrades.
+Even prior to launching the IRBD promotion in Q1 2022, staff had determined that the credit enhancement alone could not sufficiently reduce interest rates to make energy efficiency projects feasible for these types of properties; the experience of the promotion, which concluded in Q2 2022 with no projects enrolled, indicates that reducing the interest rate further still does not resolve all the challenges of these projects.